shubhamcodez/LLMSentiments-Trader/README.md

 ## Conclusion

-FinSentify showcases the potential of combining NER and sentiment analysis using LLMs within trading strategies.
+It showcases the potential of combining NER and sentiment analysis using LLMs within trading strategies.
 While initial results are promising, future work should focus on expanding the dataset, fine-tuning models, and implementing risk management techniques to enhance returns.

 ## Future Improvements